 INTRODUCTION

-Coral reefs are one of the coastal ecosystems that have the potential for quite diverse aquatic resources (Ikhsan and Syahrival 2014) and as a fishing area for traditional fishermen.
+Coral reefs have coastal ecosystem with the potential for quite diverse aquatic resources (Ikhsan and Syahrival 2014) and as a fishing area for traditional fishermen.
 However, the existence of coral reefs in waters is an ecosystem that is vulnerable to disturbances and threats.
 The vulnerability of coral reefs is increasing along with the increasing population and activities in coastal areas (Alhadad et al 2022).

-Coral reef damage as a result of human activities through environmentally unfriendly fishing and coral bleaching as a result of global warming.
+Coral reef damagof due to human activities through environmentally unfriendly fishing and coral bleaching due to global warming.
 Corals that have been damaged take a long time to repair themselves.
-The long time for recovery causes a decline in environmental quality so that fish migrate to other places to find food.
+The long time for recovery causes a decline in environmental quality so fish migrate to other places to find food.
 One solution to anticipate that aquatic resources do not migrate to other places is to provide a new habitat as a place to find food.
 The new habitat is in the form of an artificial reef commonly known as bioreeftek.
 Bioreeftek is a type of artificial reef with natural raw materials in the form of coconut shells as a medium for attaching coral planula larvae to become new individual colonies.

 Artificial reefs of the bioreeftek type are a medium for coral reef conservation (Tumion et al 2017), as a place for coral planula larvae to attach naturally so that they are environmentally friendly (Nadia et al 2016), as a place to increase coral fish communities (Yudizar et al 2019), increase macroalgae communities (Suharjo et al 2018), increase the diversity of aquatic resources and support ecosystem function and stability (Kantun et al 2020; Kantun et al 2021 dan Kantun et al 2022ab).

 Bioreeftek acts as a central area for fish gathering, a new fishing ground, forming a new ecosystem, increasing the diversity of fish species, bringing the distance between fishing grounds and fishing villages closer, improving environmental quality, forming and restoring food webs in coastal areas so that in the long term it can maintain ecosystem stability (Kantun et al 2020) and artificial reefs can be used for various purposes (Yanuar and Aunurohim 2015).
 This study aims to analyze the composition of fish species, diversity, and uniformity as well as the dominance of fish species caught in bioreeftek.
-The results of this study are expected to be basic information as a reference material in the management of fishery resources in coastal areas based on ecosystem restoration.
+The results of this study are expected to be basic information as reference material in the management of fishery resources in coastal areas based on ecosystem restoration.

 MATERIALS AND METHODS